-&lt;sup>453 Exhibit SCE-1 at 46, 54.
+453 Exhibit SCE-1 at 46, 54.

-Cal Advocates recommends SCE report on its demand response program, coordination efforts with urban planners or government agencies, and GHG emission reductions attributable to CR2.
-However, which is also essential that any reporting on GHG emissions reductions and air quality benefits attributable to CR2 is done using a common methodology.
+Cal Advocates recommends SCE report on its demand response program, coordination efforts with urban planners or government agencies, and GHG emission reductions attributable to CR2.458 We find these additional data gathering requirements essential to understanding the effects of CR2.
+However, it is also essential that any reporting on GHG emissions reductions and air quality benefits attributable to CR2 is done using a common methodology.
 SCE should ensure any GHG emissions reductions methodology is vetted with Energy Division.
 At a minimum, SCE should report and gather data necessary to determine GHG and air quality impacts in the future.
-TURN recommends implementing the same data collection requirements adopted for the Phase 1 Pilot, and the requirements adopted for the medium- and heavy-duty sector in D.18-05-040.
-459
+TURN recommends implementing the same data collection requirements adopted for the Phase 1 Pilot, and the requirements adopted for the medium- and heavy-duty sector in D.18-05-040.459